CrunchyData/pg_tileserv/README.md

  -13356 | 11567
  -13356 | 11568
 ```
 Next, a function that puts the two parts together.
 With tile coordinates and edge size as input, generate the set of all the hexagons that cover the tile.
-The output here is basically a spatial table: a set of rows, each row containing a geometry (hexagon) and some attributes (hexagon coordinates).
+The output here is basically a spatial table: a set of rows, each row containing a geometry (hexagon) and some properties (hexagon coordinates).
 Just the input we need for a spatial join.
 ```sql
 -- Given an input ZXY tile coordinate, output a set of hexagons -- (and hexagon coordinates) in web mercator that cover that tile